 5. It Can Lead to Physical Violence

-It is perfectly normal for couples to argue and there is nothing wrong with debating differences in a constructive manner.
+It is perfectly normal for couples to argue, and there is nothing wrong with debating differences in a constructive manner.
 Nonetheless, while this may include short spells of time-out, it does not extend to prolonged periods of social ostracism or isolation.
 It's important to remember that, as Schulman notes, it's 'unreasonable to expect other people to interpret our silences'.

 In dysfunctional relationships, your partner exiles you over the most frivolous of matters.
 So trivial, in fact, that you do not even recall what you are supposed to have done.
 Even when you do remember, the fallout is disproportionate to the alleged offence.

 You invariably find yourself adopting the role of peacemaker.
 Continually reaching out and trying to make amends.
 Apologising repeatedly.
 You begin to feel so insecure in your relationship that you develop a fear of abandonment.
 And this constant state of defense and apologising and assumed guilt greatly diminishes a person's ability to develop and cultivate a healthy sense of self-worth.
 These are all warning signs of a dysfunctional relationship.

 7. Your Partner May Be a Narcissist

 If you have ever had the soul-destroying experience of dating a narcissist, then you will know that it comes with its own set of unique problems.
 The narcissist lacks empathy and is emotionally immature.
 Big on empty promises, he initially sweeps you off your feet in a whirlwind romance.
 He is quick to tell you that he loves you and soon begins planning your future life together.

 Sadly, once he has you snared, you soon discover that his fragile ego demands to be worshipped and adored constantly.
 He is not interested in any thoughts or opinions you may have and spends all of his time talking about himself.